MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-4.md

 ---
 ## Environmental variable in bash

-In this blog post we wil discuss linux shell and environmental variables in bash.
+In this blog post, we will discuss Linux shell and environmental variables in bash.

-## What is Linux Shell ?
+## What is Linux Shell?

 Shell is an environment in which we can run our commands, programs, and shell scripts.
 There are different flavors of a shell, just as there are different flavors of operating systems.
-Each flavor of shell has its own set of recognized commands and functions.
+Each flavor of the shell has its own set of recognized commands and functions.

 **Types of shell**

-There are basically two types of shells in linux
+There are two types of shells in Linux

 1. Bourne Shell